Written by Régis Deymié, Principal Consultant

 SREP final / ESG Factors and risk final

-Considering that all the conditions described below should qualify an IF as a SNIF it is to be anticipated that a majority of IFs won’t be eligible to such a regime:
+Considering that in order to qualify as a SNIF the IF needs to satisfy all of the following requirements, it is to be anticipated that a majority of IFs won’t be eligible to such a regime:

 You will find a definition of each of these notions in Article 4 of the IFR that includes all definitions.
 Please also see below in K-factor section.